ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/DCmon.md

 - Agent currently records intent only; TODOs remain for actual swap execution and staking reward pulls.

 Next: hook the agent into swap / paymaster services and wire realtime server to DCmon balances.
+### Agent Usage

+1. Copy `server/.env.example` to `.env` and fill in DCmon addresses, paymaster, and RPC URL.
+2. Install deps (`cd server && npm install`).
+3. Start the agent in dry mode (`npm run agent`).
+It will:
+   - Check paymaster balance and log top-up intent.
+   - Check staking rewards (`recordRewards`) and log intent.
+   - Process the swap queue file.
+4. Use `npm run swap:add` to enqueue a sample swap while testing.

+When liquidity routes are ready:
+- Implement real swaps in `processSwapQueue`.
+- Implement `recordRewards` call in `harvestStakingRewards`.
+- Integrate paymaster funding transaction in `ensurePaymasterBalance`.

+Logs are stored under `artifacts/dcmon-agent/operations.log`; set `DCMON_LOG_ENC_KEY` to encrypt entries.